oslabs-beta/xkite/README.md

 ![license](https://img.shields.io/badge/license-MIT-blue.svg)

 <p>
     A comprehensive prototyping, testing, and monitoring toolset built for Apache Kafka.
-Use xKite to bootstrap your next project, or install our library into an existing project.
+Use xkite to bootstrap your next project, or install our library into an existing project.
 Built by (and for) developers.
 </p>

 ---